WebAssembly/component-model/design/mvp/Explainer.md

 The `stream.write` built-in
-takes the matching [writable end](Async.md#streams-and-futures) of a stream as the first parameter and a buffer for `T` values to write from.
+takes the matching [writable end](Async.md#streams-and-futures) of a stream as the first parameter and a buffer from which the `T` values are to be read by the readable end of the stream.
 The return value is either the number of elements (possibly zero) that have been eagerly written, a sentinel indicating that the operation did not complete yet (`blocked`), or a sentinel